Kingdom of Nepal: Battle of Kirtipur

-Despite his initial resentment that the valley kings were well prepared and the Gorkhalis were not, Kaji Kalu Pande agreed for a battle against the kingdom of Kirtipur in the Kathmandu valley on being insisted by the king.
+Despite his initial resentment that the valley kings were well prepared and the Gorkhalis were not, Kaji Kalu Pande agreed for a battle against the kingdom of Kirtipur in the Kathmandu Valley on being insisted by the king.
 The Gorkhalis had set up a base in Naikap to mount their assaults on Kirtipur.
 They were armed with swords, bows and arrows and muskets.
 The two forces fought on the plain of Tyangla Phant in the northwest of Kirtipur.
 Surapratap Shah, the king's brother, lost his right eye to an arrow while scaling the city wall.
 The Gorkhali commander Kaji Kalu Pande was surrounded and killed, and the Gorkhali king himself narrowly escaped with his life into the surrounding hills disguised as a saint.
 In 1767, King Prithvi Narayan Shah sent his army to attack Kirtipur for a third time under the command of Surapratap.
 In response, the three kings of the valley joined forces and sent their troops to the relief of Kirtipur, but they could not dislodge the Gorkhalis from their positions.
 A noble of Lalitpur named Danuvanta crossed over to Shah's side and treacherously let the Gorkhalis into the town.

-Annexation of Makwanpur & Hariharpur
+Annexation of Makwanpur and Hariharpur

 King Digbardhan Sen and his minister Kanak Singh Baniya had already sent their families to safer grounds before the encirclement of their fortress.
 The Gorkhalis launched an attack on 21 August 1762.
 The battle lasted for eight hours.
 King Digbardhan and Kanak Singh escaped to Hariharpurgadhi.
 Makawanpur was thus annexed by the Gorkhali forces.

 After occupying the Makawanpurgadhi fort, the Gorkhali forces started planning for an attack on Hariharpurgadhi, a strategic fort on a mountain ridge of the Mahabharat range south of Kathmandu.
 It controlled the route to the Kathmandu valley.
 At the dusk of 4 October 1762, the Gorkhalis launched an attack.
 The soldiers at Hariharpurgadhi fought valiantly against the Gorkhali forces but were ultimately forced to vacate the Gadhi (fort) after midnight.
 About 500 soldiers of Hariharpur died in the battle.
 Mir Qasim, the Nawab of Bengal extended his help to kings of Kathmandu valley with his forces to attack the Gorkhali forces.
 On 20 January 1763, Gorkhali commander Vamsharaj Pande won the battle against Mir Qasim.
 Similarly, Captain Kinloch of British East India Company also extended his support by sending contingents against Gorkhalis.
 King Prithvi Narayan sent Kaji Vamsharaj Pande, Naahar Singh Basnyat, Jeeva Shah, Ram Krishna Kunwar and others to defeat the forces of Gurgin Khan at Makwanpur.